Mexican Crema

 After the Mexican Crema has Incubated

-Mix in the Lime Juice and the Salt, then refrigerate for 24 hours before using to let the flavors permeate.
+Mix in the Lime Juice and the Salt, then seal in an airtight container and refrigerate for 24 hours before using.

 Will keep (refrigerated) for up to 3-4 weeks.